 4) 4 Seasons in 4 Weeks gets rid of the idea of PMS unless a woman is truly suffering.
 Instead, the week before the period is called, The Fire Walk.
 This is the important and phenomenal deconstructing and processing phase, which when truly recognized for its purpose, and tools for navigating this Fire Walk are applied mindfully, a woman’s sense of balance and core power skyrockets.
 Knowing how to master this phase with grace and skill makes this formerly “threatening” week a very good thing, not a bad one.

 5) It’s not new or uncommon to compare the female cycle with the seasons.
 However, 4s4w shows these seasons differently than other systems or teachings.
 In 4s4w, Fall is considered the resting, bleeding phase, rather than Winter (as is described in these other approaches).
 You can read about this under the FAQS.

 6) This is a system that men totally “get” and are embracing and aligning with.
 It shows them a way to be successful at supporting the women in their lives, enabling them to co-create the relationships they’ve always desired.
 For intimate partners, 4s4w takes the mystery and the guesswork out when initiating sex or other forms of communication.
-It is also affective for helping fathers communicate respectfully with their daughters.
+It is also effective for helping fathers communicate respectfully with their daughters.